cwoac/IVFDF2021/_events/hurdy_gurdy.markdown

 ---
 ![Picture of Clare playing a Hurdy Gurdy]({{site.baseurl}}/assets/event_hurdy.jpg)

 Ever wondered what the hurdy gurdy is, why it sounds so distinctive, and why it plays tunes in such odd keys?
 This is the workshop for you!
-A demonstration, and a chance to play along with some traditional gurdy tunes in Dminor, Gminor and Cminor (sheets provided).
+A demonstration, and a chance to play along with some traditional gurdy tunes in G major, C Major, DMinor and GMinor.
 Come and be a gurdy nerd!

 You can download a tunebook [here](/assets/hurdy_gurdy_101_tunebook.pdf)

-Playing along will need a hurdy gurdy!
+Playing along can be on any instrument (including rhythm instruments) [Here](https://www.youtube.com/playlist?list=PLsQO55Hodd6mFkQKKy6hm8tdAimL7qPGf) is a playlist to get inspired!

+WARNING: the workshop will include rhythmic buzzing noises which some people may find overwhelming